Dragan Šakota: 2005–06

 In 2005, Šakota returned to his hometown, where he took over Crvena Zvezda.
 He instantly brought some of his former players: Milan Gurović, Pero Antić from AEK, Miroslav Raičević with whom he cooperated in Aris and Igor Milošević.
 He also signed guards Larry O'Bannon and Steven Marković and composed a strong team that can fight for the national title.
 The first season started pretty well, with the team winning the Radivoj Korać Cup.
 They eliminated Šakota's former KK Atlas (former IMT) in the quarter-finals and surprisingly eliminated Partizan in the semi-finals 92-83.
 In the final game, they played against Hemofarm Vršac and won 80-65, with Goran Jeretin being pronounced as the MVP of the tournament.
 In that season's ULEB Cup Crvena Zvezda played extremely well, advancing through the quarter-finals where they lost to the eventual champion Dynamo Moscow.
 This was the club's biggest success in European competitions since 1998 and the first season where the club entered the knock-out stage since 2001.
-Unfortunately, injuries and bad form prevented Zvezda from doing more, as they reached the Goodyear Legue semi-finals after being 2nd in the regular season with a 19-7 score and lost to eventual champions FMP after eliminating Bosna in the quarter-finals.
+Unfortunately, injuries and bad form prevented Zvezda from doing more, as they reached the Goodyear League semi-finals after being 2nd in the regular season with a 19-7 score and lost to eventual champions FMP after eliminating Bosna in the quarter-finals.
 However, before that happened, Šakota had brought back Tadija Dragićević who was sent on loan to Mega Vizura by Zmago Sagadin, and the young power forward showed his potential right away.
 The team also reached the national league finals, eliminating FMP 3-2 in the semi-finals, where they lost to Partizan 3-0.